Thunderbirds merchandise: Games

-In 1985, the first Thunderbirds video game was released for the Commodore 64 and ZX Spectrum; the title required the player to pilot Thunderbird 1 and Thunderbird 2 and explore an Egyptian-style labyrinth.
-In 1989, Grandslam Entertainment released a title for the Commodore 64 and Commodore Amiga, Amstrad CPC, Atari ST, MSX and ZX Spectrum.
+In 1985, the first Thunderbirds video game was released for the Commodore 64 and ZX Spectrum.
+The player pilots Thunderbird 1 and Thunderbird 2 to explore an Egyptian-style labyrinth.
+In 1989, Grandslam Entertainment released a game for the Commodore 64 and Amiga, Amstrad CPC, Atari ST, MSX, and ZX Spectrum.
 A NES version was released by Activision the following year.
-In 1993, a title by Super Famicom, subtitled Kokusou Kyuujotai Shutsudou Seyo!, was released in Japan only.
+In 1993, a game for Super Famicom, subtitled Kokusou Kyuujotai Shutsudou Seyo!, was released in Japan.
 SCi Games published a Game Boy Color title in 2000.
 The following year, it released a collection of Microsoft Windows themes and screensavers titled "F.A.B Action Pack", as well as Thunderbirds: International Rescue for the Game Boy Advance.
 In 2004, a second Game Boy Advance title was released by Vivendi Universal Games.
 A new Thunderbirds video game was released in Europe for the PlayStation 2 in July 2007; the North American release was cancelled.

 In 2015, a co-operative Thunderbirds board game, designed by Matt Leacock, was released to coincide with the series' 50th anniversary.
 The game was published by Modiphius Entertainment and three expansion sets were released in 2016.